miguelgrinberg/slam/docs/about.rst

 converting HTTP requests and responses between the API Gateway and WSGI formats.
-When a request is received by API Gateway and passed on to the Lambda function, this request is converted to the WSGI format and used to invoke your application.
-The WSGI response from the application is converted back to the API Gateway format before the Lambda function ends.
-Slam makes the deployment completely automated by generating the code that performs these conversions, so that your application does not need to be changed at all.
+When a request is received by API Gateway and passed on to the Lambda function, this request is converted to the WSGI format and used to invoke your application, which is exactly what a web server such as gunicorn or uWSGI do.
+The WSGI response from the application is then converted back to the API Gateway format, before the Lambda function ends.
+Slam does all these conversions for you, so that your application does not need to be changed at all.

-One of the nicest features of Slam how it creates neat and tidy deployments that are a pleasure to manage.
+One of the nicest features of Slam is how it creates neat and tidy deployments that are a pleasure to manage.
 For this, it relies on `Cloudformation <https://aws.amazon.com/cloudformation>`_, the AWS orchestration service.
-Slam uses the project configuration to create a Cloudformation template, and then it runs this template to make changes on your cloud account.
+Slam uses the project configuration to generate a Cloudformation template, and then runs this template to make changes on your cloud account.
 The end result is that every single resource that is allocated for your deployment is owned by the Cloudformation template, making it easy to keep track of what resources are in use.
-And if you find the need to create a custom deployment that varies from the standard structure used by Slam, all you need to do is take Slam's Cloudformation template and modify it to suit your needs.
+And if you find the need to create a custom deployment that differs from the standard structure used by Slam, all you need to do is take Slam's Cloudformation template and modify it to suit your needs.